CaffeinatedStud/Random-scripts/README.md

 Using RSS feed you can autodownload new Shows/Anime etc. This script (TV_Shows.sh) checks a folder and if it has a name match move the file in the required directory.
 For those who seed it isn't suitable but you can include a timestamp before moving, let's say 1 day?

+#Renew.sh (Raspberry Pi)
-#Renew.sh >> renew letsencrypt certificate.
+renew letsencrypt certificate.
 Run through cron monthly